 - Authorization for uncapped economic and non-economic damages for their injuries or death resulting from medical malpractice

-The Act allows military personnel who were affected by medical malpractice to submit a claim for financial recovery and it retroactive to 2017.
+The Act allows military personnel who were affected by medical malpractice to submit a claim for financial recovery and it is retroactive to 2017.

 The law also provides more transparency, requiring the Department of Defense to report the number of medical malpractice claims, the resolution of claims, and any other information relevant to the claims process to Congress.